 Before you start, chop up the vegetables into fine dice.
 I normally cut them into approximately 1cm (or just under half an inch) pieces.

-- Add the mushrooms and tomatoes and let them cook for about 3 minutes until the tomatoes start to break down.
+Add the mushrooms and tomatoes and continue to stir fry for 4 to 5 minutes until the tomatoes start to break down and the mushrooms start to soften.

-- Stir in the cheese and corn, stir well and leave on the low heat until the cheese has melted.
+Stir in the cheese and corn, stir well and leave on the low heat until the cheese has melted.
+Garnish with chopped parsley if desired.

 Tips and FAQ